dock108/mini-golf-break/docs/future-roadmap.md

-# Space Golf Break - Future Roadmap
+# Mini Golf Break - Future Roadmap

-This document outlines the future development plans for Space Golf Break, categorized by priority and complexity.
+This document outlines the future development plans for Mini Golf Break, categorized by priority and complexity.

 ## Near-Term Enhancements (1-2 Months)

 ### Visual Enhancements
-- **Expanded Space Environment**
+- **Expanded Environment**
-  - Add nebula backgrounds with colored gas clouds
+  - Add atmospheric background elements for more visual interest
-  - Implement distant planets visible in the background
+  - Implement subtle environmental details visible in the background
-  - Create subtle particle effects for cosmic dust
+  - Create particle effects for enhanced atmosphere
   - Add glowing borders to the course boundaries

 - **Enhanced Lighting Effects**